 Students must advise the Financial Aid Office of all additional awards received (scholarships, grants, loans, teaching assistantships, teaching fellowships, etc.) in order to comply with federal regulations as well as University policy.
 As a general rule, gift assistance up to \$5,000 can be received without affecting the student's need-based scholarship from the School of Architecture, although it may be necessary to reduce the student's loan(s).
-Outside assistance in excess of \$5,000 should be discussed with the financial aid administrator and will be considered on a case-by-case basis.
+Outside assistance in excess of \$5,000 will affect a student's need-based scholarship from the School of Architecture.